Green Card for Immediate Relatives of U.S. Citizen

 - The parent of a U.S. citizen (if the U.S. citizen is 21 years of age or older).

-If you are a widow or widower of a U.S. citizen, please see Green Card for Widow(er)s for information about how to apply for a Green Card.
+If you are a widow or widower of a U.S. citizen, please see our webpage on Green Card eligibility of a widow or widower.

 If you are currently outside the United States, see Consular Processing for information about how to apply for a Green Card as an immediate relative.